ivanovic/Snes9x4P/README_Snes9x4P.txt

 ========================
 Compiling Snes9x4P
 ========================
-Feel free to get yourself a checkout of it yourself and improve the emulator:
+Feel free to get yourself a checkout of it yourself and improve the emulator.
-* Get a checkout of the latest sources: svn co svn://zwischenwelt.org:20684/dingoo/Snes9x-sdl-1.39ff
+The sources are now available using github to ease collaboration.
+* Clone the git repository with the latest sources git clone git://github.com/ivanovic-wesnoth/Snes9x4P.git

-* Change into the checkout dir: cd Snes9x-sdl-1.39ff
+* Change into the checkout dir: cd Snes9x4P

 * Edit Makefile.pandora and put in the correct path in the var TOOLCHAINDIR.